What is a Deep Cycle Battery

 Valve-Regulated Lead-Acid (VRLA) Deep-Cycle Batteries

-This is an upgraded version of flooded lead-acid technology and includes both AGM (Absorbed Glass Mat) and Gel battery types.
+VRLA is a more modern take on lead-acid technology and includes AGM (Absorbed Glass Mat) and Gel battery designs.

 Deep-Cycle Lithium Batteries